Campus Organizations, Resources and Entertainment

 The CORE Office is the center of your college experience.
 Let us help you get the most out of your time at WTAMU through campus activities, student organizations, special events and programs, leadership development and student success resources.

 Click on the links below to submit your nominations for our annual CORE Roundtable Awards that given each year that the All-University Honors event.

 West Texas A&M is home to over 130 campus organizations.
 Types of organizations include departmental and professional organizations, honor societies, interest groups, religious organizations, recreational and sport clubs, residence hall organizations, and Greek social/service groups.

 West Texas A&M University offers Greek social/service organizations through the North-American Interfraternity Conference (NIC) and the National Panhellenic Conference (NPC).

-Leadership Board is a student organization that educates through campus programs, leadership retreats and community outreach.
+Leadership programs are student groups that educate through campus programs, leadership retreats and community outreach.

 For more information, contact: